 Flyte leverages the body’s natural process to heal and restore the pelvic floor muscles.
 The cells in our body are designed to sense change in our environment and then respond to that change.
 The Flyte wand is designed to make contact with the pelvic floor, providing a gentle, therapeutic stretch on the muscles.
 Second, the Flyte wand delivers gentle pulses (that feel like a slight vibration) to stimulate the pelvic floor.
 These two steps work together to create a cellular response in the pelvic floor by generating improved strength and tone – giving you more control over your bladder.

-Many women ask us about this!
-We want you to know that there is science behind the size and function of the wand:
+There is science behind the design and function of the wand:

-- The wand is sized to make contact with the pelvic floor muscle and provide a gentle, therapeutic stretch while inserted.
+- The wand is designed to make contact with the pelvic floor muscle and provide a gentle, therapeutic stretch while inserted in the vagina.

-- The wand’s internal components deliver specially designed and clinically tested pulses to gently stimulate the pelvic floor.
+- The wand’s internal components deliver specially designed and clinically tested mechanical (NOT electrical!) pulses to gently stimulate the pelvic floor.
 The pulses work together with the therapeutic stretch to deliver an effective treatment for stress urinary incontinence.

-- Most women who have used Flyte are able to use the wand without an issue, but not everyone is a candidate for Flyte.
-We offer a money back guarantee, so trying Flyte is risk free.
+- We offer a money back performance guarantee, so trying Flyte is risk free.

 Listen to Leah talk more about the science inside the Flyte wand in this video: